Prtfw/MSFT_reactor_AI/setup.md

 ## Codespaces

 We will be using [Visual Studio Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/).
-Please follow the instructions here: https://docs.microsoft.com/en-us/visualstudio/codespaces/how-to/browser. **You will need a Azure account and subscription first.**
+Please follow the instructions here: https://docs.microsoft.com/en-us/visualstudio/codespaces/how-to/browser. **You will need a Azure account and subscription first.
+Clone this repo to create Codespace we will be using for this class.**

 ### Active student